hypothetical-inc/gafferDependencies/README.md

 Since the build covers so many different projects, it requires the installation of several common software development tools, most of which should be installed by default on a typical developer machine.
 They include (but are probably not limited to) :

+#### Linux and OS X
 - Make
 - CMake
 - SCons
 - libbz2 (and headers)

 See https://github.com/GafferHQ/build for a Docker container which contains all necessary prerequisites.
+#### Windows
+- Microsoft Visual Studio 2017 (Community edition is a free version that is known to work)
+- CMake
+- Python 2.7.xx
+- gnuWin32 packages (available at http://gnuwin32.sourceforge.net/packages.html)
+  - Bison
+  - Flex
+  - Zlib
+  - __Flex and Bison should not be installed in a path that contains spaces.__ This includes the installer default (C:\\Program Files (x86)\\) Doing so will prevent Open Shading Language from building.
+  - Ensure the "bin", "include" and "lib" directories are included in your PATH environment variable prior to building.
+This is _not_ set automatically by the gnuWin32 installers.

 ### Invoking the build